-I’ve been growing marijuana for a long time now, well just over a couple of years, and because I am considered one of the more experienced growers I often get asked questions by new growers and one of the most common questions I get asked is; “What type of LED grow light should I look for?”
+I’ve been growing marijuana for a long time now, well just over a couple of years, and because I am considered one of the more experienced growers I often get asked questions by new growers, and one of the most common questions I get asked is; “What type of LED grow light should I look for?”

 You always want to look for chips that are at least 3W, any less than that won’t give your plants enough consistent light coverage.
-This means each chip needs to be 3W, not 3 lights of 1W LEDS, so look out for that when reading the description.
-The 3W chip offers the best quality in whites, blues and reds.
+This means each chip needs to be 3W, not 3 lights of 1W LEDs, so look out for that when reading the description.
+The 3W chip offers the best quality in whites, blues, and reds.

 This is also important; you want to read product descriptions for total output.
 How many units does the lamp claim to have?
-This can be 300W, 400, 600 or even 1000.
+This can be 300W, 400, 600, or even 1000.
 Always check for the output and look for at least 300W.

-Understand that when it comes to LEDs you can’t always get 100% power so you usually end up with slightly less wattage than what the recommended is, and chips will always burn out, no matter what the quality, so the higher a wattage the more you can compensate for wattage loss.
+Understand that when it comes to LEDs you can’t always get 100% power so you usually end up with slightly less wattage than what the recommended is, and chips will always burn out, no matter what the quality, so the higher the wattage the more you can compensate for wattage loss.

-These lamps stay on for the better part of the day, often 15 hours at a time, so you want to make sure they have internal fans that protect the lamp but also those that protect the plants.
+These lamps stay on for the better part of the day, often 18 hours at a time, so you want to make sure they have internal fans that protect the lamp but also those that protect the plants.
 If it gets too hot in there you could damage your plants.

-Look for lamps with more than a one year guarantee, as I mentioned before, LEDs are made to last up to 10 years, so I am somewhat suspicious of manufacturers who only offer a one year guarantee, as this is an indication of a cheaply made housing or cabling system.
-I usually look for a 3 year guarantee on parts.
+Look for lamps with more than a one-year guarantee, as I mentioned before, LEDs are made to last up to 10 years, so I am somewhat suspicious of manufacturers who only offer a one-year guarantee, as this is an indication of a cheaply made housing or cabling system.
+I usually look for a 3-year guarantee on parts.

 The parts guarantee is better anyway because the lamp will continue to work regardless of the part that needs replacing.
-You can easily replace the missing part yourself when it arrives, and in the meantime your plants still get the nutrients they need.
+You can easily replace the missing part yourself when it arrives, and in the meantime, your plants still get the nutrients they need.

 Hopefully, this gives you some insight as to what to look for when considering the different LED grow lights for your new marijuana crop.